Quantified Ventures connects innovative environmental projects to investors who can accelerate critical investment.

-However, what's needed now are innovative, viable deals that connect this critical capital to the environmental projects and initiatives that need it most.
-Quantified Ventures is working with partners who are seeking to bridge that gap.
-Having closed the first environmental Pay for Success transaction in the nation with DC Water, we’re now working with partners in applying this model to make cities more resilient, engage farmers around agricultural best practices, and optimize processing of urban wood waste - and that’s just the start.
+However, what's been missing are innovative, viable deals that connect this critical capital to the environmental projects and initiatives that need it most.
+Quantified Ventures is seeking to bridge that gap.
+Having closed the first environmental Pay for Success transaction in the nation with DC Water, we’re now working with partners to apply this model to make our cities and coasts more resilient, engage farmers to introduce sustainable agricultural practices, and optimize processing of urban wood waste - and that’s just the start.

 Our first Environmental Impact Bond (EIB) financed green infrastructure in Washington, DC to manage the city's stormwater and combined sewer overflow (CSO) issues.
 But these problems aren't limited to the nation's capital – combined sewer systems serve approximately 860 communities and 40 million people across the US.
 Sustainable infrastructure can be more cost-effective than grey infrastructure in addressing stormwater, flooding, and CSO challenges, while providing local environmental, economic, and social benefits to surrounding communities.

-With support from the Rockefeller Foundation, we are now offering our EIB structuring and issuance services pro bono to two new US cities.
+With support from the Rockefeller Foundation and the Chesapeake Bay Foundation, we are now offering our EIB structuring and issuance services pro bono to additional U.S. cities.
+Learn more about:

-US forest and timber resources are intricately linked with a range of other environmental and economic issue areas.
-Quantified Ventures is working with partners to explore Pay for Success solutions that link sustainable forestry and timber activities to environmental and financial outcomes, whether it's supporting recreation and tourism economies, or repurposing urban wood waste to conserve timber resources while promoting a circular economy.
+Forest and timber resources are intricately linked to a range of other environmental issue areas as well as economic development.
+Quantified Ventures is working with partners such as the US Forest Service to explore Pay for Success solutions that link investment in sustainable land use to environmental and financial outcomes, with a focus on supporting recreation and tourism economies.